 One of the main milestones of the Winter Shelter Program was the creation of the Los Angeles Homeless Services Authority, (LAHSA), in 1994.
 LAHSA is a joint powers agreement between the City of Los Angeles and Los Angeles County to oversee homeless services Countywide.
-With the creation of LAHSA the Winter Shelter Program has become a coordinated effort to increase the number of beds available in Los Angeles County.
+With the creation of LAHSA, the Winter Shelter Program has become a coordinated effort to increase the number of beds available in Los Angeles County.
 The County of Los Angeles, the City of Los Angeles and the Los Angeles County Emergency Food and Shelter Program Local Board provide funds to LAHSA to operate the Winter Shelter Program.
-Starting in 2001 LAHSA changed the format of the winter shelter program from weather activated days (approximately 85 per year) to a continuous shelter program that operates 105 days per year (December 1 - March 15).
+Starting in 2001, LAHSA changed the format of the Winter Shelter Program from weather activated days (approximately 85 per year) to a continuous shelter program that operates 105 days per year (December 1 - March 15).

 The winter shelter provider is required to provide the following services: nightly shelter, two daily meals, restrooms and showers.
-When additional funds are available case management services are also provided.
+When additional funds are available, case management services are also provided.

 The role of the Long Beach Department of Health and Human Services is to coordinate with LAHSA and continue to be a liaison between the City of Long Beach and LAHSA.
-The City of Long Beach does expand the hours of operation of the Multi-Service Center (MSC) to accommodate the influx of clients accessing services and there is transportation to and from the winter shelter program to the MSC.
-Winter Shelter clients can access supportive services including case management, job training, life skills assistance, mail services, etc.
+The City of Long Beach does expand the hours of operation of the Multi-Service Center (MSC) to accommodate the influx of clients accessing services and there is transportation to and from the winter shelter location to the MSC.
+Winter shelter clients can access supportive services including case management, job training, life skills assistance, mail services, etc.

-As the administrative authority, LAHSA is responsible for selecting the Winter Shelter operators through a competitive application process, contracting with providers and overseeing the winter shelter operations.
-For the 2006-07 fiscal year, in anticipation of the RDA's approval and the City's consent, LAHSA has selected the Long Beach Rescue Mission to provide the Winter Shelter Program at 1500 Anaheim Street for Los Angeles County Supervisorial District 4.
+As the administrative authority, LAHSA is responsible for selecting the winter shelter operators through a competitive application process, contracting with providers and overseeing the winter shelter operations.
+For the 2007-08 fiscal year, in anticipation of the owner's and City Council consent, LAHSA has approved the selection of the site at 2235 Lemon Avenue for this year's winter shelter.
+This site will be operated by LAHSA's current vendor, the Long Beach Rescue Mission, subject to the owner's and City Council consent.

 California Government Code Sections 8698.1 and 8698.2 allow local jurisdictions to declare a shelter crisis.
-In making such a declaration, State law enables local jurisdictions to suspend local laws and regulations "to extend that strict compliance would in any way prevent, hinder, or delay the mitigation of the effects of the shelter crisis."
+In making such a declaration, State law enables local jurisdictions to suspend local laws and regulations "to the extent that strict compliance would in any way prevent, hinder, or delay the mitigation of the effects of the shelter crisis" for any City-owned, leased or maintained property.